 These resources are defined by two shore-parallel ridges that are considered ephemeral.
-Aerial delineations have been conducted for the Beach Management Agreement (FDEP, 2013) and are available on FDEP's website as shapefiles.
-The 2003-2012 and 2014 shapefiles were downloaded from FDEP's website and the 2013 aerial delineation was conducted by CB&I for this EIS at the same time that an in situ assessment of the benthic habitat was performed.
-These delineations between 2003 and 2014 show that both, one or neither of these ridges may be exposed at any given time (Figure 3-2).
+Aerial delineations conducted between 2003 and 2013 have shown that both, one or neither of these ridges may be exposed at any given time (Figure 3-2).
 Due to the dynamic nature of sand movement in this area, the hardbottom is constantly exposed to burial and scouring resulting in an opportunistic benthic community dominated by turf and macroalgae and supporting small coral colonies.
 A November 2013 investigation found the hardbottom to be generally low relief (< 0.3 m [1 ft]) and in water depths generally 0-4 m (6-13 ft).
 Twelve transects were sampled across the intertidal and subtidal hardbottom.
 These transects commenced at the westernmost (inshore) hardbottom edge and extended east to the seaward extent of hardbottom or 150 m (492 ft), whichever came first.
 Table 3-9 lists and quantifies the benthic flora and fauna observed during the investigation (CB&I, 2014).
 The 2013 Habitat Characterization Report is provided as Appendix D.